Reviews You Can Rely On

 Why Trust GearLab

 We are guides, environmentalists, athletes, homeowners, land stewards, gardeners, farmers, and travelers.
 Our lead tester for women's rain boots is Brooke Hess.
 Brooke developed a love for the outdoors as a child while skiing, climbing, and kayaking.
-She holds a Master's in Science Journalism, and as a former Team USA whitewater kayaker, she experienced nature's power firsthand.
-Today, when she's not focusing on climate and river conservation, she can usually be found testing outdoor gear in the mountains of Lake Tahoe.
+She holds a Bachelor's in Geoscience and a Master's in Science Journalism.
+As a former Team USA whitewater kayaker, she spent more than half her life paddling and tromping around the rivers of North and South America, New Zealand, and Africa.
+Today, she works as a freelance journalist, with a focus on river conservation issues.
+When she isn't taking photos, making films, or writing about rivers or the climate, she can usually be found testing outdoor gear in the mountains surrounding Lake Tahoe with her wiener dog, Noodle.

 Born and raised in the Sierra Nevada mountains, and now rooted in Colorado, Briana Valorosi, assists with women's testing.
 She has spent countless hours adventuring on trails and throughout the rocky landscapes of the Western U.S. Since 2013, she has tested the limits of women's backpacking gear, hiking footwear, and, most recently, wet-weather footwear.
 Translating ample hours on foot, either hiking, climbing, mountain biking, nordic skiing, or simply walking the dogs around the block, has provided an ideal range of conditions to put gear to the test.